What is a Keeper?

 Coastkeeper has a full-time staff of dedicated and productive people.
 The funds that support Coastkeeper are generated from private foundation grants, government program grants, and donations from private individuals and corporations.

-For our 10th anniversary, we have assembled a list of Coastkeeper's accomplishments since 1999.
-Many of our activities are complex; and the average "person on the street" often is not aware that certain issues, processes or regulations even exist.
-Therefore, it is difficult to explain the time and effort we've invested, as well as the significance of our consistent involvement-but we're going to try!
+Many of our activities are complex; the average person on the street often is not aware that certain issues, processes or regulations even exist.
+It can be difficult to explain the time and effort we’ve invested, so for our 10th anniversary, we assembled a list of Coastkeeper’s accomplishments since 1999.